Basement Waterproofing & Foundation Repair in Scranton, PA

 Factors far from your control, like rain and soil type, are the reasons for your foundation problems.
 Baker’s Waterproofing has more than 45 years of experience repairing these types of problems.
 Let us show you the solutions developed for homes like yours.

-Baker’s Waterproofing, A Groundworks Company, specializes in helping homeowners with their foundation repair, basement waterproofing, crawl space, and concrete needs.
-Our top priority is providing high-quality home repair solutions and personalized service across western Pennsylvania.
+Baker’s Waterproofing, a Groundworks Company, specializes in helping homeowners with their foundation repair, basement waterproofing, crawl space repair and encapsulation, and concrete lifting needs.
+Our top priority is providing high-quality home repair solutions and personalized service across Pennsylvania and Northern West Virginia.
 With fully trained technicians, industry-leading products, and nationally backed warranties, Baker’s is here to restore your foundation or basement.

 Baker’s Waterproofing, a Groundworks company, is the largest and most reputable foundation repair company in Pennsylvania.
 Since 1975, our team has been helping homeowners across the state repair and protect their foundations and concrete.
 With unmatched customer service, industry-leading solutions, and nearly 50 years of business, homeowners know they can count on our expert team.